Sichuan: Economy

 Sichuan is one of the major industrial centers of China.
+It was a major recipient of China's investment in industrial capacity during the Third Front campaign.
 In addition to heavy industries such as coal, energy, iron, and steel, the province has also established a light industrial sector comprising building materials, wood processing, food, and silk processing.
 Chengdu and Mianyang are the production centers for textiles and electronics products.
 Deyang, Panzhihua, and Yibin are the production centers for machinery, metallurgical industries, and wine, respectively.
 Sichuan's wine production accounted for 21.9% of the country's total production in 2000.

 Great strides have been made in developing Sichuan into a modern hi-tech industrial base, by encouraging both domestic and foreign investments in electronics and information technology (such as software), machinery and metallurgy (including automobiles), hydropower, pharmaceutical, food and beverage industries.

 The auto industry is an important and key sector of the machinery industry in Sichuan.
 Most of the auto manufacturing companies are located in Chengdu, Mianyang, Nanchong, and Luzhou.

 Other important industries in Sichuan include aerospace and defense (military) industries.
 A number of China's rockets (Long March rockets) and satellites were launched from the Xichang Satellite Launch Center, located in the city of Xichang.

 Sichuan's landscapes and rich historical relics have also made the province a center for tourism.

 The Three Gorges Dam, the largest dam ever constructed, was built on the Yangtze River in nearby Hubei province to control flooding in the Sichuan Basin, neighboring Yunnan province, and downstream.
-The plan is hailed by some as China's efforts to shift towards alternative energy sources and to further develop its industrial and commercial bases, but others have criticised it for its potentially harmful effects, such as massive resettlement of residents in the reservoir areas, loss of archeological sites, and ecological damages.
+The plan is hailed by some as China's efforts to shift towards alternative energy sources and to further develop its industrial and commercial bases, but has been denounced for mass resettlement, loss of archeological sites, and ecological damage.

-Minimum wage

-Starting in 2021, the minimum wage in Sichuan Province will be 2,100 yuan ($330).